-2. Data and methods
+2. Data and Methods

 2.1.
-AMSU-B data
+AMSU-B Data

-The AMSU-B is a 5 channel microwave radiometer which is designed to measure the radiation emitted from the Earth's surface and atmosphere in order to estimate global fields of tropospheric humidity.
+[9] The AMSU-B is a five-channel microwave radiometer which is designed to measure the radiation emitted from the Earth's surface and atmosphere in order to estimate global fields of tropospheric humidity.
 The instrument specifications are given in Table 1.
-AMSU-B is on-board NOAA-15 (N15), N16, and N17.
+AMSU-B is onboard NOAA 15 (N15), N16, and N17.

-Channels 1 and 2 at 89 GHz and 150 GHz, respectively, enable deep penetration through the atmosphere to the Earth's surface.
-Channels 3-5 are located in the strongly opaque water vapor absorption line at 183.31 GHz and provide information on the tropospheric hu- midity at different levels.
-The passbands of Channels 3, 4, and 5 are at $183.31\pm1.00$ GHz, $183.31\pm3.00$ GHz, and $183.31\pm7.00$ GHz, respectively.
+[10] Channels 1 and 2 at 89 GHz and 150 GHz, respectively, enable deep penetration through the atmosphere to the Earth's surface.
+Channels 3-5 are located in the strongly opaque water vapor absorption line at 183.31 GHz and provide information on the tropospheric humidity at different levels.
+The passbands of Channels 3, 4, and 5 are centered at 183.31 \pm 1.00 GHz, 183.31 \pm 3.00 GHz, and 183.31 \pm 7.00 GHz, respectively.

-At each channel frequency, the antenna beam-width (full width at half maximum) is a constant 1.1 degrees.
-Ninety contiguous cells are sampled on the Earth's surface, with each scan covering an angle of $\pm 49.5$ degrees from nadir.
-These scan patterns and geometric resolution translate to a 16.3 km diameter cell at nadir at a nominal satellite altitude of ~833 km.
+[11] At each channel frequency, the antenna beam width (full width at half maximum) is a constant 1.1°.
+Ninety contiguous cells are sampled on the Earth's surface, with each scan covering an angle of $\pm 49.5^{\circ}$ from nadir.
+These scan patterns and geometric resolution translate to a 16.3 km diameter cell at nadir at a nominal satellite altitude of ~ 833 km.

-We obtained level 1b data of AMSU-B from the NOAA/CLASS digital library.
-Level 103 1b files contain quality controlled raw instrument counts.
-Geographical and operational 104 calibration information is also included in the files.
-We used the ATOVS and AVHRR 105 Processing Package (AAPP) to convert level 1b data to level 1c data.
-During this pro-106 cess the calibration coefficients are applied to the instrument counts to obtain antenna temperature and this is then converted to brightness temperatures by applying an antenna pattern correction [Hewison and Saunders, 1996].
-Corrections for Radio Frequency Interference (RFI, [Atkinson, 2001]) are also done during the conversion to level 1c.
-We are already aware of quality issues of N15 and N16 AMSU-B data during their life times, but we include all the data here to see how bias estimates differ from method to method.
+[12] We obtained level 1b data of AMSU-B from the NOAA/Cross-Chain Loran Atmospheric Sounding System (CLASS) digital library.
+Level 1b files contain quality-controlled raw instrument counts.
+Geographical and operational calibration information is also included in the files.
+We used the Advanced Television and Infrared Observational Satellite and advanced very high resolution radiometer Processing Package (AAPP) [Labrot et al., 2006] to convert level 1b data to level 1c data.
+During this process, the calibration coefficients are applied to the instrument counts to obtain antenna temperature, and this is then converted to brightness temperatures by applying an antenna pattern correction [Hewison and Saunders, 1996].
+Corrections for radio frequency interference (RFI) [Atkinson, 2001] are also done during the conversion to level 1c.
+We are already aware of quality issues of N15 and N16 AMSU-B data during their life spans, but we include all the data here to see how bias estimates differ from method to method.
 Note that Channels 3, 4, and 5 of N15 failed in August 2010.